 - The Utilities' New York rate plans allow them to defer costs resulting from a change in legislation, regulation and related actions that have taken effect during the term of the rate plans once the costs exceed a specified threshold.
-As of March 2021, the reserve increases to the allowance for uncollectible accounts associated with the COVID-19 pandemic for CECONY electric and gas operations and O&R electric and gas operations were \$106 million and \$4 million, respectivel and were deferred pursuant to the legislative, regulatory and related actions provisions of the rate plans as a result of th New York State on PAUSE and related executive orders.
-The Utilities' New York rate plans also provide for an allowance write-offs of customer accounts receivable balances.
-The above amounts deferred pursuant to the legislative, regulatory and related actions provisions were reduced by the amount that the actual write-offs of customer accounts receivable balances were below the allowance reflected in rates (due to the New York State on PAUSE and related executive order which differences were \$18 million and \$2 million for CECONY and O&R, respectively, as of March 31, 2021. (page 22) - In April 2021, New York State passed a law that creates a program that allows eligible residential renters in New York St who require assistance with rent and utility bills to have up to twelve months of electric and gas utility bill arrears forgive provided that such arrears were accrued on or after March 13, 2020.
-The program will be administered by the State Offic of Temporary Disability Assistance in coordination with the New York State Department of Public Service and the NYSPS Under the program, CECONY and O&R would qualify for a refundable tax credit for New York State gross-receipts tax e to the amount of arrears waived by the Utilities in the year that the arrears are waived and certified by the NYSPSC. (page 23) - Compliance with 2019 New York State Department of Environmental Conservation (NYSDEC) limits on nitrous oxides (NOx) emissions during the ozone season from May through September will require affected fossil-fueled generating un (approximately 1,400 MW in CECONY's service territory, of which 65 MW is owned by CECONY) to cease operation dur the ozone season, install emission controls, repower, or retire by 2023 or 2025.
-In April 2021, the NYSPSC approved CECONY's December 2020 petition to recover \$780 million of costs to construct the Reliable Clean City (RCC) projects solve the local reliability needs. (page 47) - a.
+As of March 31, 2021, the reserve increases to the allowance for uncollectible accounts associated with the COVID-19 pandemic for CECONY electric and gas operations and O&R electric and gas operations were \$106 million and \$4 million, respectively, and were deferred pursuant to the legislative, regulatory and related actions provisions of the rate plans as a result of the New York State on PAUSE and related executive orders.
+The Utilities' New York rate plans also provide for an allowance for write-offs of customer accounts receivable balances.
+The above amounts deferred pursuant to the legislative, regulatory and related actions provisions of customer accounts receivable balances.
+The above amounts deferred pursuant to the legislative, regulatory and related actions provise of customer accounts receivable balances.
+The above amounts deferred pursuant to the legislative, regulatory and related actions provisions were reduced by the amount that the actual write-offs of customer accounts receivable balances, were below the allowance reflected in rates (due to the New York State on PAUSE and related executive orders), which differences were \$18 million and \$2 million for CECONY and O&R, respectively, as of March 31, 2021. (page 22) - In April 2021, New York State passed a law that creates a program that allows eligible residential renters in New York State who require assistance with rent and utility bills to have up to twelve months of electric and gas utility bill arrears forgiven, provided that such arrears were accrued on or after March 13, 2020.
+The program will be administered by the State Office of Temporary Disability Assistance in coordination with the New York State Department of Public Service and the NYSPSC.
+Under the program, CECONY and O&R would qualify for a refundable tax credit for New York State gross-receipts tax equal to the amount of arrears waived by the Utilities in the year that the arrears are waived and certified by the NYSPSC. (page 23) - Compliance with 2019 New York State Department of Environmental Conservation (NYSDEC) limits on nitrous oxides (NOx) emissions during the ozone season from May through September will require affected fossil-fueled generating units (approximately 1,400 MW in CECONY's service territory, of which 65 MW is owned by CECONY) to cease operation during the ozone season, install emission controls, repower, or retire by 2023 or 2025.
+In April 2021, the NYSPSC approved CECONY's December 2020 petition to recover \$780 million of costs to construct the Reliable Clean City (RCC) projects to solve the local reliability needs. (page 47) - a.
 Page references to 1Q 2021 Form 10-Q.

-1Q 2021 Developments (cont'd)(a)
+1Q 2021 Developments (cont'd)^(a)